medranSolus/SoundEater/README.md

 # Sound Eater

-Game project focusing on Dolby Atmos.
+Game project focusing on Dolby Atmos to create immersive horror game where player needs to follow prey basing on echolocation.